terminatorul/NvStrapsReBar/README.md

 * for older motherboards without ReBAR, if you want to load default UEFI settings again, or disable Above 4G Decoding / enable CSM, you need to  disable ReBAR first in `NvStrapsReBar.exe`.
 Or you can manually set back the current year in UEFI Setup.
 * same issue if you make hardware changes like adding or changing a GPU: you have to disable ReBAR first.
 The reason is NvStrapsReBar depends on the GPU BAR0 address to enable ReBAR, and system firmware changes the allocated address for BAR0 when hardware is changed or settings in UEFI Setup are changed.

+### Warning
+* Disable NvStrapsReBar before making changes in UEFI Setup, and before making hardware changes like adding a second GPU.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/21da2dc9-82be-4ac6-8e60-2f61bd619f0a)